CRITICAL THEORY OF IMPROVISATION

 Critical Theory of Improvisation

-Despite, or perhaps entirely because of its pervasiveness in innumerable forms in the sphere of human activity, improvisation has a rather slippery identity, at once mysterious and intimately familiar.
+Despite, or perhaps entirely because of its pervasiveness in the sphere of human activity, improvisation has a rather slippery identity, at once mysterious and intimately familiar.
 Depending on cultural and aesthetic attitudes, improvisation tends to be described alternately as a source of unmediated creative power or as merely derivative, as directly spiritual or purely physical, as the epitome or the absence of freedom.
 Often understood today as a vehicle for individual expression, improvisation experiences a curious decline in the history of Western classical music precisely at the moment when the notion of the autonomous artwork and artist gains momentum.
 It should come as no surprise, then, that much of the conflict between competing 20th-century ideologies plays out in the conversation concerning what is and is not improvisation.
 Questions of societal inclusion and exclusion are at the heart of originary narratives surrounding improvisatory practices in contemporary dance, theater, film, jazz and other improvised music.
-Similarly, the problematic of transience and ephemerality inherent in improvisation complicates the discourse on the ontological status of art.
+Similarly, the elements of transience and ephemerality inherent in improvisation complicates the discourse on the ontological status of art.

 Critical Responses [40%]

 Two students will be called on at random (using a random number generator) each session to provide a response to the weekly reading as a means of facilitating discussion.
 The response should comprise a set of questions that draw on the reading, but it can be somewhat open-ended and raise generally applicable questions as well.